malykhin-yuri/peano/README.md

 * cnum -- index of cube, ranges from 0 to genus-1
 * pnum -- index of pattern, ranges from 0 to pcount-1
 * genus = div**dim -- genus of the curve
+* proto -- prototype (sequence of cubes)
+* path -- prototype with entrances/exits in each cube

 We prefer to use generators if possible.